 Using gitbook to generate the documentation

-There is a good documentation available on GitHub
+There is a good documentation available on

 but it is a little bit older so here are some additional steps you need to do.